CavemansToys/OT_Pico3.0.1/README.md

 - Coarse tube reverse with configurable settle time --- I dont see this helping, but its there to try.
 - AI-assisted PID auto-tuning
-- Simulation mode for testing without teh Scale or powder.
+- Simulation mode for testing without the Scale or powder.
 - PWM servo powder gate
 - WiFi access point + station mode with web portal